jjvanzon/JJs-Reference-Architecture/patterns.md

 }
 ```

 The limitation of that `API` is that you can only send one collection over the line and no additional nesting is possible.
+Also, it takes a `string` as a parameter and not an expression like `() => Model.Children`.

 #### Mixing Solutions not Recommended